Journal Entry Agent

 Domestic single-framework close processes can be modelled in 8 steps.
 International multi-framework close cannot.
 The Agent splits the pipeline into 14 steps because every entry decision requires checking the accounting framework (IFRS versus US GAAP versus UK FRS 102), the entry type (recurring versus non-recurring versus top-side), the materiality threshold (clearly-trivial versus below performance versus above performance versus material per ISA 320), the preparer-versus-approver segregation under SOX 404, the IAS 8 versus ASC 250 classification for any error or estimate change, the intercompany matched-pair status under IFRS 10 / ASC 810, and the WORM-archive retention class for PCAOB AS 1215 (7 years for issuer audits), SEC Rule 17a-4, IRS Sec.
 6001, HMRC, and EU VAT Directive Art.
 246 (default 10 years).

-A concrete scenario: a SEC-listed mid-cap with USD 800M revenue, parallel IFRS + US GAAP + UK FRS 102 ledgers, 30 legal entities across UK + EU continental + US, and 8,000 monthly JEs.
+A concrete scenario: a SEC-listed mid-cap with USD 800M in revenue, parallel IFRS, US GAAP and UK FRS 102 ledgers, 30 legal entities across the UK, continental EU and US, and 8,000 monthly JEs.
 On a typical period-end close run, the Agent identifies 6,400 system-generated entries (FX revaluation, IFRS 16 lease interest, scheduled depreciation, AR / AP cut-off accruals, intercompany elimination), classifies 1,600 manual entries by type, applies LLM-pattern recognition to suggest 1,100 recurring-template instantiations for human review, calculates 280 IFRS 15 revenue cut-off accruals deterministically (with parallel ASC 606 entries for the US ledger), processes 220 IFRS 16 lease entries (with parallel ASC 842 entries), runs 4,200 FX revaluations on monetary items at IAS 21 / ASC 830 closing rates, applies ISA 320 materiality routing on 380 entries above performance materiality (auto-routed to senior controller), flags 12 top-side entries for audit-committee visibility under PCAOB AS 2401, identifies 3 entries requiring IAS 8 versus ASC 250 classification by CFO (estimate change versus error correction), and routes 1 case to external auditor consultation before the close-certification dossier is assembled for CFO sign-off.

 In the Decision Layer, 11 of the 14 steps are rule-based (R), 1 is LLM-suggestion (A) for recurring-pattern recognition only (never auto-post), and 2 are human (H) - the IAS 8 versus ASC 250 classification and the four-eyes review approval.
 Every other step - FX revaluation, lease interest, materiality routing, intercompany matching, SoD check, evidence packet generation - is a deterministic application of accounting standard, audit standard, or controls framework.